Navid200/xDrip/docs/Engineering-Mode.md

 Then, tap on the microphone symbol at the bottom right corner of the form.
 ![](./images/treatment-menu.png)
 The microphone will open.
-Say "Enable engineering mode".
+Say `Enable engineering mode`.

 If this does not work, long press on the microphone symbol instead of tapping on it.
 A form will open up.
 Type in it `enable engineering mode` and enter.
 <br/>